vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 ::

-  Move to the start of line.
-Ctrl + a
+  Ctrl + a : Move to the start of line.
-  Move to the end of line.
-Ctrl + e
+  Ctrl + e : Move to the end of line.
-  Cut from cursor to previous whitespace.
-Ctrl + w
+  Ctrl + w : Cut from cursor to previous whitespace.
-  Cut from cursor to the end of line.
-Ctrl + k
+  Ctrl + k : Cut from cursor to the end of line.
-  Paste the last cut text.
-Ctrl + y
+  Ctrl + y : Paste the last cut text.

 Searching History
 -----------------